Jonathangmit/Machine-learning-and-statistics/README.md

 Added in the 2 x jupyter notebook file and added the requirements text file.
 # Week 3
-pandas notebook started , working down through the sheet making notes and playing with the different items
+pandas notebook started , working down through the sheet making notes and playing with the different items numpy notebook worked on, using the real python examples
+# Week 4
+scikit learn started with the example from the class